-We have a variety of volunteer opportunities available at the kennel.
+We have a variety of volunteer opportunities available at the kennel for interested individuals at least 16 years of age or accompanied by an actively volunteering parent or guardian.
 Recurring opportunities revolve mostly around what we call “turnout” for our guests.
 Basically the turnout gives our kennel guests some time outside and ensures they have a clean dry place to rest and wait for their forever homes.
 Please see the turnout duties documents below that describe this process in full detail.
 Volunteer teams cover week night shifts normally beginning at 5:30 until all our guests have been turned out, usually an hour and a half to two hours.
 Weekend shifts start at 7:30 in the morning and run for approximately 3 hours covering Saturday and Sunday.
 Turnout duties allow volunteers to get familiar with greyhounds that may have never been exposed to them or provide additional contact for folks who love greyhounds and can’t get enough of them.

 Kennel Duties - "Turnout"